Sherman Farm

 By creating a few alternate formats for each ad placement to be used when an ad reached fatigue, my team was able to deliver a campaign with a longer lifespan without breaking budget.

-2024 Annual Corn Maze Design
+2024 Annual Corn Maze Design Continuing tradition of giving back.

 Before it was cut, the production partner delivered a rendering of the maze for review.
 Once the maze was ready, our office took a field trip to Sherman Farm to capture promotional social content (and get lost along the way!).